lancopku/SMAE/README.md

 ## Usage
 CUDA_VISIBLE_DEVICES=0 python3 main.py
 To run this code, you first need to process the dataset into the specific format.
-We provide the sample file.
+We provide the sample file in dataset.
 During running, several files will be created.

 ## Cite
 If you use this code for your research, please cite the following paper: